-- In 2015, we increased our lending to households of color and Hispanic ethnicity who are first-time homebuyers by 69 percent, from 674 to 1,141 loans.
-This is our largest number of loans ever. - We are serving households of color and Hispanic ethnicity at a rate that is nearly three times higher than the overall mortgage industry.
-Based on the most recent data, 29 percent of our first-time homebuyers are households of color or Hispanic ethnicity, while 11 percent of all borrowers in Minnesota are households of color or Hispanic ethnicity. - We estimate that just over 25 percent of renter households in Minnesota that are income eligible for our first-time homebuyer programs are households of color or Hispanic ethnicity, and 29 percent of the Agency's first-time buyer are households of color or Hispanic ethnicity.
+- In 2015, we increased our lending to households of color and Hispanic ethnicity who are firsttime homebuyers by 69 percent, from 674 to 1,141 loans.
+This was our largest number of loans ever.
+In 2016, we essentially sustained that level while our overall lending to first-time homebuyers dropped from 3,876 to 3,472 loans. - We are serving households of color and Hispanic ethnicity at a rate that is nearly three times higher than the overall mortgage industry.
+Based on the most recent data, 32 percent of our first-time homebuyers are households of color or Hispanic ethnicity, while 12 percent of all borrowers in Minnesota are households of color or Hispanic ethnicity. - We estimate that just over 25 percent of renter households in Minnesota that are income eligible for our first-time homebuyer programs are households of color or Hispanic ethnicity, and 32 percent of the Agency's first-time buyer are households of color or Hispanic ethnicity.
 This assessment does not include eligibility based on credit scores, debt-to-income ratios, and other qualifying requirements.